Elvinoo/Dices-game-with-native-js/README.md

 CSS description
 In the css file initially I made the img tag(all of them) as display:none and the show class as display:inline in order to get only two images by default.
+Then changed button sizes for the mobile and tablet screens in order to touch it easily

 JS description
 In JS file, I created and empty h3 tag and appended it in the div of buttons in order to show the winner.